matjazt/NotificationServer/README.md

 [**NotificationServer**](https://github.com/matjazt/NotificationServer) is a demonstration project showcasing the integration of a C# application with [SvcWatchDog](https://github.com/matjazt/SvcWatchDog).
 It functions as an independent REST service, offering a method to display message box notifications to all logged-in users

+## Challenge

+The objective was to design a monitoring framework capable of reliably detecting application freezes or infinite loops across most of the codebase.
+Theoretically, when developing without libraries that autonomously spawn new threads, freeze detection is feasible throughout the entire code.
+However, real-world development often relies on libraries that manage their own threading, making them impossible to monitor from the outset.
+Despite this, the framework should provide solid coverage of nearly all custom-written code.

+## Result

+A `Thread.Sleep(Timeout.Infinite)` (for example) should be detected throughout the code, except at the start of the `SmoothMiddleware.InvokeAsync` method, before the `TimeoutDetector` has been initialized.
+This basically means that no matter where the code freezes, **SvcWatchDogClient** or **SvcWatchDog** will detect it and make sure the application is restarted, ensuring that the service is always available.

 ## How it works

 **NotificationServer** is monitored by an internal **SvcWatchDogClient** and an external **SvcWatchDog**, working collaboratively. **SvcWatchDogClient** detects internal issues such as frozen threads and timeouts, and when a problem is identified, it initiates an application shutdown, relying on **SvcWatchDog** to restart it.
 If the shutdown process fails for any reason, **SvcWatchDog** detects the issue through missing **UDP pings** and forcefully restarts the service.

+If your're interested, search for `TimeoutDetector` and `SvcWatchDogClient.Main` in the code to see how the monitoring is implemented.

 ## How to install service